SwissDataScienceCenter/renku/charts/values.yaml.changelog.md

 * EDIT - *global.graph.dbEventLog.postgresPassword*: now split into `value` and `overwriteOnHelmUpgrade`, set the latter to true to generate a password or set value to use an existing one.
 * EDIT - *global.graph.tokenRepository.postgresPassword*: now split into `value` and `overwriteOnHelmUpgrade`, set the latter to true to generate a password or set value to use an existing one.
 * EDIT - *notebooks.jupyterhub.hub.db.url*: remove the password (between ":" and "@" from the URL).
-* EDIT - *notebooks.jupyterhub.hub.db.extraEnv*: due to the inability of helm to merge maps, all extra environment variables must be explicitly provided after the introduction of :
+* EDIT - *notebooks.jupyterhub.hub.db.extraEnv*: due to the inability of helm to merge maps, all extra environment variables must be explicitly provided after the introduction of secrets auto-generation:
 ```
         extraEnv:
           - name: GITLAB_URL